metaplex-foundation/developer-hub/src/pages/core/plugins/edition.md

 ## Update the Editions Plugin

-If the Editions Plugin is mutable it can be updated similar to other Assets:
+If the Editions Plugin is mutable it can be updated similar to other Plugins:

 {% dialect-switcher title="Thaw an MPL Core Asset" %}
 {% dialect title="JavaScript" id="js" %}